Blog Diets Keto 1 Week Keto Meal Plan To Get You Started On A Low Carb Diet

 May Help Reduce Cancer Risk

-One of the more recent benefits of the keto diet is that it may help reduce cancer risk.
-Some studies have shown that the keto diet can help slow the growth of cancer cells and even kill some cancer cells (12) (21).
+One of the more recently proposed benefits of the keto diet is that it may help reduce the risk of cancer.
+Some studies in animals have suggested that the keto diet may help slow the growth of cancer cells (12) (21).

-While more research is needed, the keto diet may one day become a part of the standard cancer treatment.
+While more research is required, the keto diet may one day be used as an adjunct to cancer treatment.

 Lower Inflammation

 Inflammation is your body’s natural response to injury or infection.
-While it’s important to have some inflammation, too much can lead to health problems like heart disease, arthritis, and diabetes (17).
+While it’s important to have an acute inflammatory response, chronic inflammation can lead to health problems such as heart disease, arthritis, and diabetes (17).

 See also